Education

 Induction Information

-Your induction to the MA Education programme will commence on the week beginning 11th September 2023.
-Across the university, this is ‘Welcome Week’ for all new students starting at the University of Aberdeen.
-The university has a range of events organised for new students to attend, which includes the Welcome Week in Old Aberdeen.
+Your induction to the MA Education programme will commence on the week beginning 16 September 2024.
+Across the University, this is ‘Welcome Week’ for all new students starting at the University of Aberdeen.
+The university has a range of events organised for new students to attend, which includes the Students' Union's annual ‘Activities Fayres’ on King's Campus.

-During Welcome Week, the School of Education have organised several sessions for new MA1 Education students to attend to support starting your learning journey at university.
+During Welcome Week, the School of Education have organised a series of events for new MA1 Education students to attend to support starting your learning journey at university.
 Details about these events can be found below.

 The School of Education have partnered with staff in the Sir Duncan Rice Library to plan and prepare an introductory learning session for new students.
 This session will be active, providing lots of opportunities to meet new peers who are also studying on the MA Education programme.
-For this session, you may want to bring along a digital device as well as paper and pens.
+You will also have an opportunity to look at the Teaching Resource Centre which contains a variety of materials for use when on school experience placements.

-To find out more information about the MA Education programme, please review our Induction Handbook, which contains a series of information about key contacts and education courses.
+To find out more information about the MA Education programme, please click on the link below to access a copy of our Induction Handbook.
+This contains a series of information about key contacts and education courses.

 Meet the Team